 Double the size of the IMB (and larger than Wycliffe).

-Yet just one worker per church. and for a city of 100,000, 100 workers represents 0.1% of the population.
-These are needles in the haystack.
+And for a city of 100,000, 100 workers represents 0.1% of the population.

 How will mobilizers are to find people who are essentially 1-in-10,000?
 To find needles, you need magnets.

 So if you are a city-wide mobilizer seeking more workers for the harvest, may I suggest one of your first goals should be to build a network of magnets in the individual churches.

 People who are can see potential candidates and take them out for a cup of coffee.
 Curators of candidates.

+Rather than constantly trying to do things that attract candidates or argue with people about becoming candidates – why not focus on building a network of “candidate radar stations”?
 Get yourself a list of the churches in your city, and ask yourself: how might I find the mission magnets in each church?
 The people who will be there for years and will be watching, waiting, praying for potential candidates?